Home » Policies

 Purpose

-This policy establishes reasonable standards for returning federal funds for students who completely withdraw from the College.
-Students who withdraw from all courses and received Title IV Funds must have a Return of Title IV Funds (R2T4) calculation performed to determine the percentage of aid earned based on the amount of time the student was enrolled.
-This policy is subject to change in order to comply with administrative and regulatory requirements.
+This written policy provides guidance for returning federal funds of students withdrawing from Columbia College.
+It is required that a Return of Title IV Funds (R2T4) calculation is performed for students who receive Title IV Funds and withdraw from all courses to determine the percentage of aid earned based on the amount of time the student enrolled

 How a Withdrawal Affects Financial Aid

-When a student withdraws from all courses, regardless of the reason, s/he may no longer be eligible for the full amount of Title IV funds originally awarded.
-The return of funds to the federal government is based on the premise that a student earns financial aid in proportion to the length of time during which s/he remains enrolled.
-A pro-rated schedule determines the amount of federal student aid funds s/he will have earned at the time of full withdrawal.
-For example, a student who withdraws in the second week of the payment period has earned less of his/her financial aid than a student who withdraws in the fifth week.
-Once the 60% point in the payment period is reached, a student is considered to have earned all of the financial aid originally awarded and will not be required to return any funds.
+Title IV Federal student aid is awarded under the assumption that a student will attend class for the entire payment period (period for which the aid was awarded).
+When a student withdraws from all courses, he/she may no longer be eligible for the full amount of Title IV funds originally awarded.
+The return of funds to the federal government is based on the premise that a student earns financial aid in proportion to the length of time of student enrollment.
+A pro-rated schedule determines the amount of federal student aid funds he/she earned at the time of full withdrawal.
+Once the 60% point in the payment period is reached, a student is considered to have earned all financial aid originally awarded and no return is required.

 Determination of Withdrawal Date

-The withdrawal date used in the R2T4 calculation is the actual last date of attendance as provided by the Program counselor on the withdrawal form.
+The withdrawal date used in the R2T4 calculation is the actual last date of attendance (including academic engagement) written on the withdrawal form.

 Withdrawing Prior to the 60% Point of a Payment Period